BhargavsaiPM/Front-End-Hackathon/README.md

 The frontend will run on `http://localhost:3000` and automatically open in your browser.

+## 🚀 Deployment

+Ready to deploy your application?
+We've prepared a comprehensive deployment guide.

+**📖 See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions on deploying to:**
+- **Frontend**: Vercel (free tier)
+- **Backend**: Render (free tier with persistent SQLite storage)

+The deployment guide includes:
+- Step-by-step instructions with screenshots
+- Environment variable configuration
+- Database initialization on production
+- Troubleshooting common issues
+- Auto-deployment setup from GitHub

 ## Default Login Credentials

 After running `npm run init-db` in the backend, you can use these credentials: